HOLBEIN NORTH AMERICA

 Stephanie Buscema

-Stephanie is a New York based painter, illustrator and designer working traditionally with paint and pencils on paper.
-Inspired by design of the past, folklore, mythology, old picture books and the natural (and supernatural) world, her work can be seen everywhere from commercial illustration to fashion.
+Stephanie is a New York-based painter, illustrator, and designer working traditionally with paint and pencils on paper.
+Inspired by the design of the past, folklore, mythology, old picture books, and the natural and supernatural worlds, her work can be seen everywhere from commercial illustration to fashion.

-Stephanie discovered a love of painting while studying illustration at the School of Visual Arts in NYC, which soon lead to working in the Illustration industry in the early 2000’s.
-Since then, she’s worked on a wide variety of projects-from picture and comic books, character design and licensing to accessory and textile design.
+Stephanie discovered a love of painting while studying illustration at the School of Visual Arts in NYC, which soon led to working in the illustration industry in the early 2000’s.
+Since then, she’s worked on a wide variety of projects, from picture and comic books, character design and licensing to accessory and textile design.
 Keeping true to her love of handmade, she continues to create art using traditional image-making methods.
-Her current focus has been the Silver Acorn Tarot, a hand painted 78 card Tarot deck due for release late 2022.
+Her current focus has been the Silver Acorn Tarot, a hand-painted 78-card Tarot deck due for release late 2022.

 Tim Corley

-Tim is President of Spare Time Entertainment which currently owns and operates 18 Family Entertainment Centers in 10 states across the US.
+Tim is President of Spare Time Entertainment, which currently owns and operates 18 Family Entertainment Centers in 10 states across the US.
 He is a resident of South Burlington and has lived in Chittenden County his whole life.
-In his “spare time” he enjoys fishing, hunting, golf, taking walks with his wife, Shelly, and, of course, drawing.
+In his “spare time,” he enjoys fishing, hunting, golf, walking with his wife, Shelly, and of course, drawing.

 Zeppelin Dufour

-Zeppelin works across many mediums—painting, ceramics, illustration, animation, audio manipulation, and woodworking– but he spends a great deal of his life absorbed within the refuge of his sketchbook.
-He deconstructs imagined personas of fellow public transporters and those he shares close relationships with, caricaturing their physical attributes, harnessing their modes of expression, and stretching their likeness to a point of being merely unrecognizable.
-He has an obsession with the absurd and nonsensical; creating works as tender as they are aggressive.
+Zeppelin works across many mediums: painting, ceramics, illustration, animation, audio manipulation, and woodworking, but he spends a great deal of his life absorbed within the refuge of his sketchbook.
+He deconstructs imagined personas of fellow public transporters and those he shares close relationships with, caricaturing their physical attributes, harnessing their modes of expression, and stretching their likenesses to the point of unrecognizability.
+He has an obsession with the absurd and nonsensical, creating works as tender as they are aggressive.

 Jack Energy

-Boston-based mixed media artist, Jack brings a refreshing and profound depth to his works, melding a luscious, organic sensibility with an urban edge.
+Jack is a Boston-based mixed-media artist who brings a refreshing, profound depth to his work, melding a luscious, organic sensibility with an urban edge.

 “Everything on this planet is made up of vibrating energy.
 I attempt to capture this in my abstract, interpretive works.
-I am excited to be studying and incorporating fabrication elements (3D printing, welding, laser cutting, screen printing, robotics), as well as cutting edge audio science into larger installation and immersive works.
-Holbein Artist Materials, specifically their acrylics, factor heavily into most all of my works.”
+I am excited to study and incorporate fabrication techniques (3D printing, welding, laser cutting, screen printing, robotics) and cutting-edge audio science into larger installations and immersive works.
+Holbein Artist Materials, specifically their acrylics, factor heavily into almost all of my works.”

 Jack is also a critically acclaimed songwriter/producer.
-He operates the indie label, Shave Records, fronts the band, Echo Detective and is co-founder of the wildly popular synthmuseum.com.
+He operates the indie label Shave Records, is the frontman for the band Echo Detective, and is co-founder of the wildly popular synthmuseum.com.

 Kristen Federchuk

-For Kristen, painting is not just about art, but also the opportunity to spread joy through her artwork.
+For Kristen, painting is not just about art; it is also about spreading joy through her artwork.

 Matthew Willie Garcia

-Matthew is a printmaker whose work moves far beyond the traditional print media, which includes screen printing, mokuhanga, projection-mapping, animation, and large-scale installation.
-Drawing on his love of science and science fiction, Garcia explore his queer existence and the unknowable qualities of the universe.
+Matthew is a printmaker whose work extends far beyond traditional print media, including screen printing, Mokuhanga, projection mapping, animation, and large-scale installation.
+Drawing on his love of science and science fiction, Garcia explores his queer existence and the universe’s unknowable qualities.
 Garcia uses his knowledge of printmaking to explore these themes through color abstraction, the graphic image, and nonrepresentational forms.

 Obadiah Hunter

-Obadiah has traveled extensively throughout the U.S.A and the world in search of the most interesting places and people to paint.
-He recently wrote and published a book of his travels and paintings from the last 25 years on the road with little more than his clothes on his back and his easel and oil paints, of course from Holbein.
+Obadiah has traveled extensively throughout the United States and the world in search of the most interesting places and people to paint.
+He recently wrote and published a book of his travels and paintings from the last 25 years on the road with little more than his clothes on his back and his easel and oil paints, of course, from Holbein.

 Alden Klaput